What is a child budget?

 If you get child benefit, you may also qualify for a child budget from the Tax Administration (Belastingdienst).
 The child budget is an extra monthly contribution from the government for low-income families.

-You do not have to claim a child budget yourself.
-We will contact the Tax Administration for you.
+You will find information about this on the website of the Dutch Tax Administration (Belastingdienst).
+You do not have to claim a child budget from the Tax Administration yourself.
+We will arrange a claim for you.